Financial Terms

 Change of control

-Description : When the majority of shares of a company are sold, resulting in a transfer of management and decision-making power.
+• Description : When the majority of a company's shares are sold, resulting in a transfer of management and decision-making power.

 Right of First Offer